puffyCid/artemis-api/artemis-docs/docs/Contributing/overview.md

 Some other examples listed below:

-- `/filesytem` contains code to help interact with the filesystem.
+- `/filesystem` contains code to help interact with the filesystem.

   - `pub(crate) fn list_files(path: &str)` returns list of files
   - `pub(crate) fn read_file(path: &str)` reads a file
   - `pub(crate) fn hash_file(hashes: &Hashes, path: &str)` hashes a file based on selected hashes (MD5, SHA1, SHA256)

-- `/filesystem/ntfs` contains code to help iteract with the raw NTFS filesystem.
+- `/filesystem/ntfs` contains code to help interact with the raw NTFS filesystem.
   It lets us bypass locked files.
 This is only available on Windows

   - `pub(crate) fn raw_read_file(path: &str)` reads a file.
 Will bypass file locks
   - `pub(crate) fn read_attribute(path: &str, attribute: &str)` can read an